 My experience of living with alcoholism

-My Mum raised my sister and I on her own, though that was something I hardly noticed as a child - she played both roles and she played them brilliantly.
+My Mum raised my sister and me on her own, though that was something I hardly noticed as a child - she played both roles, and she played them brilliantly.
 A real super-Mum.
 And then something happened.

 In the last few years of her life, my Mum was completely unrecognisable.
-Medically it was a miracle she was still alive.
-On more than one occasion she told me she believed she was in hell.
+Medically it was a miracle that she was still alive.
+On more than one occasion, she told me she believed she was in hell.
 She attempted suicide several times.
-As well as the liver sclerosis and numerous other damage, my Mum developed alcoholic dementia and went on to get cancer - something which was diagnosed very late because it was masked by the symptoms of sclerosis.
+As well as liver sclerosis and numerous other damage, my Mum developed alcoholic dementia and went on to get cancer, which was diagnosed very late because the symptoms of sclerosis masked it.

 On her deathbed, my brilliant Mum apologised for being a bad mother (the guilt was with her until the end) and then she asked me to let her go because she hurt too much to live.
 She was 48 years old.

 As a child, it is almost impossible to believe that things won't stay the same forever.
 The weight of despair is too much.
-I am living proof that things do change and they do get better but I can still vividly remember that sense of loneliness and fear.
-I miss my Mum every day and I think I will always feel guilt that I wasn't able to stop her from drinking.
+I am living proof that things change and get better, but I can still vividly remember that sense of loneliness and fear.
+I miss my Mum every day, and I think I will always feel guilty that I couldn't stop her from drinking.
 As a child, I would use reading and writing to take me away from reality.
 I'd close my bedroom door and lose myself in other worlds.
 Happier places.
 I helped my Mum keep her drinking a secret for several years.
-I thought I was protecting her and I was embarrassed.
-Eventually she was admitted to hospital and the truth came out.
+I thought I was protecting her, and I was embarrassed.
+Eventually, she was admitted to the hospital, and the truth came out.
 Thankfully I had grandparents and other family members in my life - all of whom were shocked and wracked with guilt themselves.
-They knew Mum 'liked a drink' but they hadn't seen how bad things were behind closed doors.
-Not everyone has the support network that I had and, without it, I do not know where I would be now.
+They knew Mum 'liked a drink', but they hadn't seen how bad things were behind closed doors.
+Unfortunately, not everyone has the support network that I had and, without it, I do not know where I would be now.

 Holly, author of The Imagination Garden & founder of Picture-This Books